-Alright.
-So, what’s the big secret to making security questionnaires a lot easier to handle?
-Having a content repository of responses, also known as an answer library.
-And, the most efficient security questionnaire process possible depends on your answer library setup.
+So what’s the secret to making security questionnaires a lot easier to handle?
+Having a content repository of responses, also known as an Content Library.
+And, the most efficient security questionnaire process possible depends on your Content Library setup.

 You might spend your work days scheming ways to escape security questionnaire responses.
 Hate to be the one to break it to you, but you can’t.